-At the beginning of our study we observed (Figure 1B) that UIP migrated more slowly during PAGE than the 3'phosphate formed by NaOH-mediated incision of AP sites (36).
-UIP also seemed to migrate like the 3'-product formed by non-enzymatic hydrolysis of AP sites in the presence of formamide at high temperature (Figure 2B), previously identified as $3' - \alpha, \beta$ -unsaturated aldehyde (38).
+At the beginning of our study we observed (Figure 1B) that UIP migrated more slowly during PAGE than the 3'-phosphate formed by NaOH-mediated incision of AP sites (37).
+UIP also seemed to migrate like the 3'-product formed by non-enzymatic hydrolysis of AP sites in the presence of formamide at high temperature (Figure 2B), previously identified as $3'-\alpha,\beta$ -unsaturated aldehyde (39).
 In contrast, UPP migrated like 3'-phosphate (Figure 1B).
 To try identifying both species, U-DNA exposed to hSMUG1 for different time periods was analysed together with 3'-incision products made by other known AP site-incising enzymes under PAGE conditions favouring separation of different end products, which has been a common method to identify the nature of such DNA ends resulting from incision of AP sites by BER enzymes.
 To increase the visibility and amount of UPP, which in our first experiments appeared as a minor product (Figure 1B), the U-DNA was radioactively labelled.
-To make chemically characterised 3'end products, U-DNA (substrate 1) was pre-treated with EcUng to convert uracil into an AP site followed by treatment with either (a) E. coli endonuclease III (EcNth) to define a 3'-dRP formed by β -elimination (41), (b) E. coli endonuclease IV (EcNfo) to define a 3'-OH (42), (c) E. coli formamidopyrimidine-DNA glycosylase (EcFpg) (43) to define a 3'-phosphate formed by β/δ -elimination (δ product; also formed by NaOH/heat as mentioned above) or (d) human 8-oxoguanine-DNA glycosylase (hOGG1) to define the 3'- α , β -unsaturated aldehyde (41,43).
-As expected, the result showed that UIP migrated differently from the products defined by the enzymes EcNth, EcNfo and EcFpg, but identical to the product formed by hOGG1 (Figure 3A), i.e. like the $3'-\alpha$, β -unsaturated aldehyde.
-Since, as indicated before, this product also is formed by thermolysis of AP sites at neutral pH (38), the result can explain our observations.
-As expected, also UPP migrated differently from the products defined by the enzymes EcNth, Ec-Nfo and hOGG1, but identical to the product formed by EcFpg, i.e. like a 3'-phosphate (Figure 3A).
+To make chemically characterised 3'-end products, U-DNA (substrate 1) was pre-treated with EcUng to convert uracil into an AP site followed by treatment with either a) E. coli endonuclease III (EcNth) to define a 3'-dRP formed by β -elimination (42), b) E. coli endonuclease IV (EcNfo) to define a 3'-OH (43), c) E. coli formamidopyrimidine-DNA glycosylase (EcFpg) (44) to define a 3'-phosphate formed by β / δ -elimination (δ -product; also formed by NaOH/heat as mentioned above) or d) human 8-oxoguanine-DNA glycosylase (hOGG1) to define the 3'- α , β -unsaturated aldehyde (42,44).
+As expected, the result showed that UIP migrated differently from the products defined by the enzymes EcNth, EcNfo and EcFpg, but identical to the product formed by hOGG1 (Figure 3A), i.e., like the 3'- α , β -unsaturated aldehyde.
+Since, as indicated before, this product also is formed by thermolysis of AP sites at neutral pH (39), the result can explain our observations.
+As expected, also UPP migrated differently from the products defined by the enzymes filterently from the products defined by the enzymes be contracted aldehyde.
+Since, as indicated before, this product also is formed by thermolysis of AP sites at neutral pH (39), the result can explain our observations.
+As expected, also UPP migrated differently from the products defined by the enzymes EcNth, EcNfo and hOGG1, but identical to the product formed EcFpg. i.e., like a 3'-phosphate (Figure 3A).